Shubham2376/Git-Tutorial/readme.txt

 `commit` : commit is a particular version of the project .
 It captures the Snapshot of the project staged changes and creates a version out of it

 `git commit` : registers staging changes to a commit.

+`git log` : lists down all the commits of the repository.If you want to exit out of git prompt press `q`.